-Processing Steps ADM Roles Distribution Timing Additional Requirements APA proposal for operations under implementation involving a Borrower's agency With support from APS/PAS, TL prepares a memorandum (see template) seeking CPO approval to incorporate a proposal to use APA into the Restructuring Package.
+Processing Steps ADM Roles Distribution Timing Additional Requirements A.1 APA proposal for operations under implementation involving a Borrower's agency With support from APS/PAS, TL prepares a memorandum (see template) seeking CPO approval to incorporate into the Restructuring Package a proposal to use APA.
 The memorandum provides justifications for the APA proposal, including a description of how the Bank will monitor and provide implementation support under the APA.
 This memorandum is supported by drafts of relevant project documents, including (i) updated PPSD (for projects subject to the Procurement Regulations for Borrowers), (ii) the assessment of the Borrower's agency, and, to the extent available (iii) the legal agreement, and (iv) other relevant documents/information.
 TL: recommends APM: concurs LEG-PrA: advises CPO: decides Cc: CD, RD, PM, TT, OPCS-LS, CL No later than 7 Business Days before the submission of the Restructuring Package to the CD or RVP for decision.
-Desirable for TL to alert CPO in writing (see template) as early as possible about the forthcoming APA proposal, copying the concerned CD, APM, and PM; LEG-PrA; and the assigned OPC-LS.
+It is desirable for TL to alert CPO in writing (see template) as early as possible about the forthcoming APA proposal, copying CD, APM, and PM; LEG-PrA; and the assigned OPC-LS.
 Upon approval by CPO, the APA proposal is incorporated into the Restructuring Package.
 The decider for the Restructuring ultimately decides whether the APA proposal is approved as part of Level One project restructuring.
-Section III, paragraph 23, of the IPF Policy sets out procedural instructions to process these project restructuring.
-APA proposal for operations under implementation involving a bilateral or multilateral agency or organization (e.g., multilateral development bank) With support from APS/PAS, TL prepares a memorandum (see template) seeking CPO approval to incorporate into the Restructuring Package a proposal to use the procurement arrangements of a bilateral or multilateral agency or organization.
+Section III, paragraph 23, of the IPF Policy sets out procedural instructions to process these project restructurings.
+A.2 APA proposal for operations under implementation involving a bilateral or multilateral agency or organization (e.g., multilateral development bank) With support from APS/PAS, TL prepares a memorandum (see template) seeking CPO approval to incorporate into the Restructuring Package a proposal to use the procurement arrangements of a bilateral or multilateral agency or organization.
+Where an established APA agreement with a bilateral or multilateral agency/organization has been issued by the CPO, requests to incorporate into the Restructuring Package a new APA with a TL: recommends APM: concurs LEG-PrA: advises CPO/APM: decides Cc: CD; RD, PM, TT, OPCS-LS, CL No later than 7 Business Days before the submission of the Restructuring Package to the CD or RVP for decision.
+It is desirable for TL to alert CPO in writing (see template) as early as possible about the forthcoming APA proposal, copying RD, CD, APM, and PM; TT; LEG-PrA; and the assigned OPCS-LS.
+TL consults with CL on the draft agreement with the development agency/organization for the use of APA.
+Upon approval by CPO or the APM, as the case may be, the APA proposal is incorporated into bilateral or multilateral agency or organization are decided by the APM.
 The memorandum provides justifications for the APA proposal, including a description of how Bank procurement functions will be discharged.
-TL: recommends APM: concurs LEG-PrA: advises CPO: decides Cc: CD; RD, PM, TT, OPCS-LS, CL No later than 7 Business Days before the submission of the Restructuring Package to the CD or RVP for decision.
-Desirable for TL to alert CPO in writing (see template) as early as possible about the forthcoming APA proposal, copying RD, the concerned CD, APM, and PM; TT; LEG-PrA; and the assigned OPCS-LS.
-TT uses draft APA agreement forms issued by the CPO.
-TL consults with CL on the draft agreement with the development agency/organization for the use of APA.
+This memorandum is supported by draft relevant project documents, as available, including (i) the PPSD (for projects subject to the Procurement Regulationsfor Borrowers), and, to the extent available, (ii) the draft APA agreement, (iii) the legal agreement, and (iv) other relevant documents. the Restructuring Package.
+The decider for the Restructuring ultimately decides whether the APA proposal is approved as part of Level One project restructuring.
+Section III, paragraph 23 of the IPF Policy sets out procedural instructions to process these project restructurings. --- --